wtesler/govee-cloud-controller/README.md

 ## Dependencies

-Project uses `cranny` structure where `.rest.js` files are exported as cloud functions.
+Project uses `cranny` syntax where `.rest.js` files are exported as cloud functions.